Arcane34/Defender-Adaptation/README.md

 ![](https://github.com/Arcane34/Defender-Adaptation/blob/main/Lightning-Gen-Preview.gif)

 ### Black Holes
+The black holes are also inspired from the ame FEZ where the game showed blackholes as obstacles for the player, contrary to this adaptation where they are background elements.
+However the blackholes of FEZ are minimalistically designed, having a basic border, a glitch effect and a parallax effect with the stars shown inside.
+This design works for the game as the game is all about change in perspective and the blackholes can transform accordingly creating a visually pleasing effect but as this adaptation of Defender is 2 dimensional without a change in perspective a different design needed to be made which led to this.

 The black holes are generated via recursion and random generation.
 The generation consists of 5 steps:
 - Generating the star layer
 - Adding outline to the blackhole